-- a. there is a suspicion that the respective shareholder will, on acquiring the shares, engage in market timing, late trading or other market techniques that could be harmful to the shareholders as a whole, - b. the shareholder does not fulfil the conditions for acquiring shares, or - c. the shares have been acquired by a person who appears to have ties to the U.S., it has been discovered following the acquisition that the shareholder has ties to the U.S., the shares are sold in a state where the relevant sub-fund or share class is not authorised for sale or have been acquired by a person (e.g. U.S. citizen) who is not permitted to acquire the shares.

-4. Complete orders for the redemption or exchange of registered shares can be submitted to the Management Company, any sales agent or the country-specific institutions.
+- (a) there is a suspicion that the respective shareholder will, on acquiring the shares, engage in market timing, late trading or other market techniques that could be harmful to the shareholders as a whole, - (b) the shareholder does not fulfil the conditions for acquiring shares, or - (c) the shares have been acquired by a person who appears to have ties to the U.S., it has been discovered following the acquisition that the shareholder has ties to the U.S., the shares are sold in a state where the relevant sub-fund or share class is not authorised for sale or have been acquired by a person (e.g. a U.S. citizen) who is not permitted to acquire the shares. - 4.
+Complete orders for the redemption or exchange of registered shares can be submitted to the Management Company, any sales agent or the paying agents.
 The receiving agents are obliged to immediately forward the redemption or exchange orders to the Registrar and Transfer Agent.
 Receipt by the Registrar and Transfer Agent is decisive.

-An order for the redemption or exchange of registered shares shall only be deemed complete if it contains the name and address of the shareholder, the number and/or transaction value of the shares to be redeemed or exchanged, the name of the sub-fund and the signature of the shareholder.
+An order for the redemption or exchange of registered shares shall only be deemed complete if it contains the name and address of the shareholder, the number and/or transaction value of the shares to be redeemed or exchanged, the name of the relevant sub-fund and the signature of the shareholder.

-Complete orders for the redemption or exchange of bearer shares will be forwarded to the registrar and transfer agent by the agent with whom the shareholder holds his custody account.
+Complete sales orders for the redemption of bearer shares will be forwarded to the Registrar and Transfer Agent by the agent with whom the shareholder holds his custody account.
 Receipt by the Registrar and Transfer Agent is decisive.
+The exchange of bearer shares is excluded.

-Complete redemption or exchange orders received by the registrar and transfer agent no later than the time stated in the Sales Prospectus on a valuation day shall be settled at the net asset value per share of the following valuation day.
-Any applicable redemption fees shall be deducted and/or an exchange fee taken into consideration.
+Complete redemption/sales orders or complete exchange orders received by the competent agent no later than the time stated in the Sales Prospectus on a valuation day shall be settled at the net asset value per share of the following valuation day less any applicable redemption fees and/or an exchange fee.
 The Management Company shall ensure that shares are redeemed or exchanged on the basis of a net asset value per share that is not known to the shareholder in advance.
-Complete orders for the redemption or exchange of shares received by the registrar and transfer agent after the time stated in the Sales Prospectus on a valuation day are settled at the net asset value per share of the second following valuation day.
-Any applicable redemption fees shall be deducted and/or the exchange fee taken into consideration.
+Complete redemption/sales orders or complete exchange orders received by the reference agent no later than the time stated in the Sales Prospectus on a valuation day shall be settled at the net asset value per share of the second following valuation day less any applicable redemption fees and/or an exchange fee.